maykinmedia/archiefbeheercomponent/doc/installation/configuration.rst

 Services
 --------

-The record-management app must be connected to an instance of Open Zaak.
+The Archiefvernietigingscomponent must be connected to an instance of Open Zaak.

 1. Navigate to the Archiefvernietigingscomponent admin.